guysqr/release-machine/README.md

 ![alt text](stepfunctions_graph.svg 'Successful Execution')

-The application uses several AWS resources, including Step Functions state machines, Lambda functions and an EventBridge rule trigger.
-These resources are defined in the `template.yaml` file in this project.
+The application uses several AWS resources, including Step Functions state machines, Lambda functions and DynamoDB tables.

+The DynamoDB tables are used to log releases and pipeline execution state.

+Resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.

 If you prefer to use an integrated development environment (IDE) to build and test the Lambda functions within your application, you can use the AWS Toolkit.
 The AWS Toolkit is an open source plug-in for popular IDEs that uses the SAM CLI to build and deploy serverless applications on AWS.
 The AWS Toolkit also adds a simplified step-through debugging experience for Lambda function code.
 See the following links to get started: